feluxe/sty/README.md

 ```

-If you want to apply a larger register of custom attributes, inheriting from the default register might be more convenient:
+If you want to set a larger register of custom attributes, inheriting from the default register might be more convenient:

 ```python
 from sty.register import DefaultFg